 On Wednesday, I was at work, when Drew texted me and told me that he was looking online at Blue Knob Auto and saw a 2016 Hyundai Tucson, 10,000 miles.
 I looked online and saw the car and I loved it!
 It was basically brand new!
 I was instantly excited.
 Drew went back and forth with them on the phone.
 They said, they will hold it for several hours, but can’t promise they will hold it for the weekend.
 We understood, but sometimes the whole “We work at Pitt” card tends to work, but not in this case.

 After texting off and on with Drew throughout the day, we decided we should leave early tomorrow, like an hour early, if not a half of a day and go get the car.
-Well I looked up where this place is located it.
+Well, I looked up where this place is located.
 It is located in Altoona which is far East an hour to 2 hours away from us.

 At lunch, I told Nancy what we were looking to do and she said, that we should contact her nephew in Monroeville, and said we were crazy to go to Altoona.
 I thought were too, but it is still a damn good deal!
 We were crazy if we passed this up.

 On Thursday, I couldn’t wait to leave early and go get my car.
 We left Oakland a little bit before 3pm (Typically get out at 4:30pm).
-We got into my little Cobalt, and drove towards Altoona.
-This dealership, was in this little town just outside of Altoona.
+We got into my little Cobalt and drove towards Altoona.
+This dealership was in this little town just outside of Altoona.
 I was so cranky when we arrived.
 It was much colder than Pittsburgh there.
 They were calling for windstorm and some snow, around the time that we were leaving.
-Nancy said, “It always snows up in those mountains.”
-The drive there wasn’t so bad, but we weren’t look forward to the drive home.
+Nancy said, “It always shows up in those mountains.”
+The drive there wasn’t so bad, but we weren’t looking forward to the drive home.
 We met with Meghan, who was our sales representative.
-She started us on our paperwork, and then encouraged us to go on 15min test drive with the car.
+She started us on our paperwork and then encouraged us to go on a 15min test drive with the car.
 She handed us the keys to the car and a license plate with some screws.
-We are to hand-screw the license plate onto the car, before we test drive.
+We are to hand-screw the license plate onto the car before we test drive.
 She told us where the car was parked and where to find it.
 They have a no hassle or haggle sales policy, so you have to go find the car.
 We walked to the parking lot that was behind the building.
 The parking lot was full of trucks and SUVs.
 She said, to keep hitting the panic button.
 It was so cold and so windy.
-Well sure enough, we heard the horn in the last row of parked SUVs.
+Well, sure enough, we heard the horn in the last row of parked SUVs.

 When we walked outside, we still had to clean our cobalt.
 Drew brought my cobalt from the other side of the building to where my new car was, and then I threw everything into the trunk of my new car.
 I threw stuff in the backseat of my new car.
 I was so over it.
 Drew drove us home in my new car.